The file Demo_003.m is found in the IQClab’s folder demos. This demo performs a

 being the maximum time-delay.

-The demo file Demo_003.m allows to run an IQC-analysis for various values of and within the file one can change the inputs mentioned above.
+and within the file one can change the inputs mentioned above.
 For illustration purposes, the following 4 lines of code specify an IQC-analysis for the uncertain plant

 , with